-The CSR activities undertaken by the Company during the year are set out in Annexure-D of the Board's Report.
-The CSR Policy detailing the summary of CSR activities along with relevant details is accessible at the Investors Relations section of the Company's website at www.goodyear.co.in/investor-relations.
+The CSR activities undertaken by the Company during the year are set out in 'Annexure- D' of the Board's Report.
+The CSR Policy detailing the summary of CSR activities along with relevant details is accessible at the Investors Relations section on the Company's website at www.qoodyear.co.in/investor-relations.